Graviton-Code-Editor/sample-theme/readme.md

 ## 🎨 Sample Theme

-Sample theme for Graviton.
+Sample theme for Graviton Editor.
-Ported from the Night theme.
+Ported from the Arctic theme.

 ## 🕹 Developing
-This theme has been tested in Graviton v2.0.99
+This theme has been tested in Graviton v2.1.1

 Clone the repo to the desired .graviton2/plugins:
 ```shell